” ‘For I know the plans I have for you,’ declares the LORD, ‘plans to prosper you and not to harm you, plans to give you hope and a future.’ “

 I discovered that research was actually — get this — exciting.
 The collaboration, the ability to affect real and lasting change through human interaction and academic contribution were the niche I finally felt like I fit into.

-Now that I’m in the early stages of my university professorship, I feel that excitement I always felt as a student.
+Now, as a university professor, I feel that excitement I always felt as a student.
 Like freshly sharpened pencils on the first day of school.
-Or knowing and believing that God is going to do something wonderful when you walk in obedience down the path He’s calling you to follow.
+And knowing and believing that God is going to do something wonderful when you walk in obedience down the path He’s calling you to follow.
 So, I’m being mindful and practicing readiness.

 Ready for the next new concept.